New Puppy Checklist – I’m Getting A New Puppy, What Do I Need?

 - A leather training leash – we like these convertible leather leashes we’ve been using since raising our first guide dog puppy.

 We don’t get too fancy with our puppy collars.
-A simple nylon buckle collar does the trick.
-After all they’ll out grow their collar in no time.
+A simple buckle collar does the trick.
+After all, they’ll outgrow their collar in no time.
+We like this Blueberry Reflective Buckle Collar.

 We like purchasing our tags from our local pet store, but if you can also order Pet Tags online.